yingweiwo

 Therapeutic Uses

-At this time, CDC recommends the use of oseltamivir or zanamivir for the treatment of infection with swine influenza (H1N1) viruses.
+Currently, the U.S. Centers for Disease Control and Prevention (CDC) recommends the use of oseltamivir or zanamivir for the treatment of swine influenza (H1N1) virus infection.

-Zanamivir is indicated for the treatment of uncomplicated acute illness due to influenza A virus in adults and children 7 years and older who have been symptomatic for no more than 2 days.
-Zanamivir must be started within 48 hours after the onset of influenza symptoms. /Included in US product labeling/
+Zanamivir is indicated for the treatment of uncomplicated acute illness caused by influenza A virus in adults and children aged 7 years and older, with symptoms present for no more than 2 days.
+Zanamivir must be started within 48 hours of the onset of flu symptoms. /U.S. product label contains/

-For more Therapeutic Uses (Complete) data for ZANAMIVIR (6 total), please visit the HSDB record page.
+For more complete data on the therapeutic uses of zanamivir (6 types), please visit the HSDB record page.

-Swine influenza (H1N1) viruses contain a unique combination of gene segments that have not been reported previously among swine or human influenza viruses in the US or elsewhere.
-The H1N1 viruses are resistant to amantadine and rimantadine but not to oseltamivir or zanamivir.
+The swine flu (H1N1) virus contains a unique combination of gene segments that have not been previously reported in swine or human influenza viruses in the United States or elsewhere.
+The H1N1 virus is resistant to amantadine and ribavirin, but oseltamivir or zanamivir.

 Pharmacodynamics

-Zanamivir, an antiviral agent, is a neuraminidase inhibitor indicated for treatment of uncomplicated acute illness due to influenza A and B virus in adults and pediatric patients 7 years and older who have been symptomatic for no more than 2 days.
-Zanamivir has also been shown to significantly inhibit the human sialidases NEU3 and NEU2 in the micromolar range (Ki 3.7 +/-0.48 and 12.9+/-0.07 microM, respectively), which could account for some of the rare side effects of zanamivir.
+Zanamivir is an antiviral drug belonging to the neuraminidase inhibitor class, indicated for the treatment of uncomplicated acute illness caused by influenza A and B viruses in adults and children aged 7 years and older, with symptoms lasting no more than 2 days.
+Studies have shown that zanamivir also significantly inhibits human sialidases NEU3 and NEU2 at inhibitory concentrations in the micromolar range (Ki values of 3.7 ± 0.48 and 12.9 ± 0.07 μmol, respectively), which may be the cause of some rare side effects of zanamivir.

 These protocols are for reference only.
 InvivoChem does not independently validate these methods.